MicrosoftDocs/biztalk-docs/his/core/inbound-data-from-lua-applications1.md

 ---
 description: "Learn more about: Inbound Data from LUA Applications"
-title: "Inbound Data from LUA Applications1 | Microsoft Docs" ms.custom: ""
+title: "Inbound Data from LUA Applications1" ms.custom: ""
 ms.date: "11/30/2017"
 ms.prod: "host-integration-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: dc16dac8-6ddf-4343-9e19-93278064f548
-caps.latest.revision: 3
-author: "christopherhouser"
-ms.author: "hisdocs"
-manager: "anneta"
 ---
 # Inbound Data from LUA Applications
 The local node performs certain checks on data supplied by a client application before sending it to the host and rejects it with a [Status-Acknowledge(Nack-2)](./status-acknowledge-nack-2-2.md) message if the checks fail.
 It does not return any acknowledgment to the application if the data passes the checks (although the host may do so later).